twobombs/thereminq-llama/README.md

 # thereminq-llama - baking a quantum layer caek
-This repo is meant for training LLama with QC data
+This repo is alpha and dedicated to training LLama with QC data